Directional Textual Inversion for Personalized Text-to-Image Generation: Introduction

-This paper presents a systematic analysis of the optimization dynamics in TI, with a specific focus on the characteristics of the token embedding space.
-Our investigation reveals that semantic information is predominantly encoded in the direction of the embedding vectors.
-Furthermore, we demonstrate both theoretically and empirically that the magnitude of these embeddings is a primary source of instability; specifically, excessively high embedding norms emerge during optimization and act as a critical factor impairing image-text alignment.
+To bridge this gap, this paper presents a systematic, interpretability-driven analysis of the optimization dynamics inherent to TI, with a specific focus on the geometric characteristics of the token embedding space.
+By carefully dissecting the learned representations, our investigation reveals that semantic information is predominantly encoded in the direction of the embedding vectors.
+Furthermore, we demonstrate both theoretically and empirically that the unconstrained magnitude of these embeddings is a primary source of instability; specifically, excessively high embedding norms emerge during optimization and act as a critical factor impairing image-text alignment.

 Building on these findings, we introduce \textbf{Directional Textual Inversion (DTI)}, a novel framework designed to address these fundamental limitations.
 Unlike conventional methods that optimize the entire token embedding, DTI decouples embeddings into their magnitude and directional components.
 Our approach maintains the embedding magnitude at a scale consistent with in-distribution tokens from the pre-trained model, while focusing the optimization exclusively on the embedding's direction.
 To enhance semantic coherence, we formulate this directional optimization as a Maximum a Posteriori (MAP) estimation problem.
 This formulation incorporates a von Mises-Fisher (vMF) distribution as a directional prior, which effectively regularizes the embedding towards semantically meaningful directions in the hyperspherical latent space.
 The resulting framework preserves the lightweight nature of TI while significantly improving its robustness, ensuring that personalization is both computationally efficient and semantically faithful.